lgallo95/web-sprint-challenge-javascript-fundamentals/README.md

 Principle 2: Implicit Binding

-    When a . calls a function there needs to be an object before the dot.
+    When a . calls a function there needs to be an object ("this") before the dot.

 Principle 3: New binding